IoTReady/a9_gsm_gps_library/README.md

     * ````./build.sh clean $PROJ````: clear the build files of $PROJ e.g.: ````./build.sh clean gpio````
     * ````./build.sh clean all````: clear all build files
-    * ````./build.sh demo $PROJ release````: build a release version, e.g.:./build.bat demo gpio release，if the last parameter is not release, it will be default to debug version.
-The GDB can be used to debug errors after system crashed in debug version, but release version can not, watch dog activate in release version,it will auto restart system when system crashed! e.g.: ````./build.sh demo gpio release````
+    * ````./build.sh demo $PROJ release````: e.g.: ````./build.sh demo gpio release````

+    If the last parameter is not `release`, the build default is to generate the debug version.
+The GDB can be used to debug errors after system crashes in the debug version The release version can not be used with GDB, crashes will result in the watch dog timer activating and it will auto restart the system when the system crashes! e.g.: ````./build.sh demo gpio release````
 * A `build` folder and a `hex` folder will be generated after compilation containing the build files.
 * In the `hex` folder, two \*.lod files will be generated.
 These \*.lod files are the target file that are to be flashed into the dev board.